High-resolution models of the vertical shear instability: Results

-The reason for the absence of long-lived vortices in our high-resolution models is not entirely clear, but several hypotheses can be made.
-First, we have a much larger resolution than \cite{Richard.Nelson.ea16} (50 points/$H$, depending on the direction) and MK18 (20 points/$H$).
-In addition, we use a high-order reconstruction scheme (LimO3) and orbital advection with parabolic reconstruction so as to reduce as much as possible numerical dissipation.
-The end result is that our models are able to capture thinner structures that could tear apart large-scale vortices, such as elliptical instabilities \citep{Lesur.Papaloizou09}.
-We note that a similar absence of vortices was observed in the high-resolution models (80 points/$H$) of \cite{Shariff.Umurhan24}, while \cite{Huang.Bai25} did see vortices at lower resolution (30 points/$H$), supporting the idea of a resolution effect.
-A second point of difference is our cooling timescale, which is infinitely small (we work in the locally isothermal approximation). \citet{Richard.Nelson.ea16} observed that the vortex aspect ratio and lifetime both increased with increasing cooling time.
-We might therefore be witnessing the breakup of the strongest vortices found by \citep{Richard.Nelson.ea16}, but weak vortices at longer cooling timescales (which we have not explored) might still be present at high resolution.
+The reason for the absence of long-lived vortices in the high-resolution models is not entirely clear, but several hypotheses can be proposed.
+First, the resolution is much higher than in \cite{Richard.Nelson.ea16} (50 points/$H$, depending on the direction) and in MK18 (20 points/$H$).
+In addition, we used a high-order reconstruction scheme (LimO3) and orbital advection with parabolic reconstruction to minimise numerical dissipation.
+As a result, our models are able to capture thinner structures that could disrupt large-scale vortices, such as elliptical instabilities \citep{Lesur.Papaloizou09}.
+A similar absence of vortices is observed in the high-resolution models (80 points/$H$) of \cite{Shariff.Umurhan24}, whereas \cite{Huang.Bai25} report vortices at lower resolution (30 points/$H$), supporting the idea of a resolution effect.
+A second point of difference lies in the cooling timescale, which is infinitely small, as we employed the locally isothermal approximation. \citet{Richard.Nelson.ea16} observed that the vortex aspect ratio and lifetime both increase with increasing cooling time.
+We might therefore be witnessing the breakup of the strongest vortices found by \cite{Richard.Nelson.ea16}, while weaker vortices at longer cooling timescales (not explored here) might still be present at high resolution.